sgmoore/Audiobookshelf-calibre-plugin/README.md

 #### Quick Link Books

-Quick Linking attempts to match up books by ISBN and ASIN (Audible ASIN).
-NGL doesn't work well, if there are suggestions on how to improve this I'm all ears.
+Quick Linking attempts to link books that haven't been linked by matching up Audiobookshelf ASIN (Audible ASIN).
+It searches Audible for a list of Audible ASINs that may match the title and author of the calibre book, and then checks if any Audiobookshelf book matches.

 1. Right-click the Audiobookshelf icon and select "Quick Link Books"
-2. Books will be automatically linked based on ISBN/ASIN matches
+2. Books will be automatically linked based on Audible ASIN matches

 ### Audiobooks Not in Calibre